sahanrashmikaslk/4047-Lelwala/README.md

 # 4047-Lelwala

-This repository contains the source code for the project related to Assignment 2 (Writing a pipeline to Dockerize applications), for the DevOps Engineerieng Module.
+This repository contains the source code for the project related to Assignment 2 (Writing a pipeline to Dockerize applications), for the DevOps Engineering Module.

 ## Project Overview